-The increase in precipitation over the Mediterranean in boreal summer 2 years after the eruptions in the model simulations in this study are related to the shifting of the inter tropical convergence zone (ITCZ) into the Southern Hemisphere (SH) after the eruptions (not shown here), as well as a weakening of the high and low SLP over the North Atlantic (Figure 3b).
-After a large volcanic eruption, the ITCZ shifts away from the cooler hemisphere hemisphere that experiences the strongest cooling

-(Schneider et al., 2009), in this case the NH(Schneider et al., 2009).
+The increase in precipitation over the Mediterranean in boreal summer in the model simulations in this study are related to the shifting of the inter tropical convergence zone (ITCZ) into the Southern Hemisphere (SH) after the eruptions (not shown here), as well as a weakening of the high and low SLP over the North Atlantic (Figure 3b).
+After a large volcanic eruption, the ITCZ shifts away from the cooler hemisphere, in this case the NH (Schneider et al., 2009).
 The southward shift in the ITCZ leads to a weakening of the northern branch of the Hadley cell (Wegmann et al., 2014), which leads to a lower high pressure over southern Europe.
 This in turn leads to a wetter Mediterranean region, especially in summer (3b-c).
 Another pattern that becomes evident in the boreal summer months is the land-sea contrast.
 Over the continents there is a high pressure anomaly, whereas over the oceans there is a low pressure anomaly.
 This could be due to the radiative effect, where the land responds faster to the cooling effect of the volcanic aerosols.
 Cold air sinks, which corresponds to a higher pressure.

-In boreal summeraddition, the evaporation is increased where the precipitation is also increased, and vice versa.
+In boreal summer, the evaporation is increased where the precipitation is also increased, and vice versa.
 This indicates that the evaporation is more driven by soil moisture availability than by temperature changes.
 In a colder atmosphere, the air cannot hold as much moisture and becomes saturated sooner, limiting the evaporation (Bala et al., 2008).
 If the evaporation is driven by the change in temperature one would expect the evaporation to decrease with decreasing 2m air temperature.
 In this case, there is an increase in precipitation over areas with the strongest cooling, like the Mediterranean, leading to more water being available for evaporation.
 North of 45°N over the continents, the evaporation anomaly decreases, which corresponds to the decrease in precipitation.

 The simulated wettening over the Mediterranean and the drying over Northern Europe in boreal summer is consistent with other studies.
-Hes and Hegerl (2015) analyzed the hydrological response to 5 large volcanic cruptions between 1901 and 2000 and discovered in their study that the CMIP5 models simulate a wettening over Southern Europe and a drying over Northern Europe, similar to the result in our study.
+Iles and Hegerl (2015) analyzed the hydrological response to 5 large volcanic eruptions between 1901 and 2000 and discovered in their study that the CMIP5 models simulate a wettening over Southern Europe and a drying over Northern Europe, similar to the result in our study.
 When they compared their model result to observational data, however, the signal appeared to be opposite, with a drying over Southern Europe and a wettening over Northern Europe.
-They accounted this to the models not capturing the winter NAO well and therefore simulating a different responselles et al. (2013) used HadCM3 and concluded the mean response to 18 eruptions during 1442-1992 to be a wettening over the Mediterranean and a drying of Northern Europe for up to 4 years after the eruptions during the summer season.
-Interestingly, our results on hydroclimate and SLP are in accordance with Liu et al. (2020), who used the Community Earth System Model (CESM) to simulated simulate the volcanic effect of the Samalas 1258 CE eruption on the surface climate.
+They accounted this to the models not capturing the winter NAO well and therefore simulating a different response.
+Interestingly, our results on hydroclimate and SLP are in accordance with Liu et al. (2020), who used the Community Earth System Model (CESM) to simulated the volcanic effect of the Samalas 1258 CE eruption on the surface climate.
 In their study, they concluded that the dipole between the drying over Northern Europe and the wettening of the Mediterranean is a result of the weakening of the pressure systems over the North Atlantic and the resulting wind anomalies, as we found in this study for the 521-680 CE ensemble as well.
-Fischer et al. (2007) found a wettening over the Mediterranean the year of eruption, which disappeared the 1 year after, and Rao et al. (2017) found a wettening over the Mediterranean lasting up to 5 years, where it was significant in the western part.
-The low significance for the precipitation response could be due to the large noise, which drowns out the volcanic signal (Fischer et al., 2007).

 Hardly any studies have studied the long term response for hydrology after volcanic eruptions.
 Stevenson et al. (2018) argue that volcanic influences on the multidecadal hydroclimate variability is connected to the Atlantic multidecadal oscillation (AMO) teleconnections, which relates to our results of the SLP anomalies and the corresponding hydroclimate anomaly patterns.
 However, their focus is on tropical regions and not on the NH mid- to high latitudes.
-In our simulations, the precipitation and evaporation long term response show the same pattern as for two years after the eruptions, but this is not significant.